kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/wordpress-deployment.md

 ---
 title: "Publish WordPress App to Kubernetes"
 keywords: 'kubesphere, kubernetes, docker, wordpress'
-description: ''
+description: 'How to deploy WordPress into Kubernetes on KubeSphere'
 ---

 ## WordPress Introduction

-WordPress is an online, open source website creation tool written in PHP, with a back-end database MySQL and a front-end component.
-We can deploy WordPress to Kubernetes using some Kubernetes object resources.
+WordPress is an online, open source website creation tool written in PHP, with a back-end MySQL database and a front-end component.
+We can deploy WordPress to Kubernetes using Kubernetes object resources.

 ![WordPress](https://pek3b.qingstor.com/kubesphere-docs/png/20200105181908.png)

 ## Objective

-In this tutorial we will create a WordPress application as an example, demonstrating how to deploy application with multiple components to Kubernetes through KubeSphere UI.
+In this tutorial we will create a WordPress application as an example, demonstrating how to deploy application with multiple components to Kubernetes through KubeSphere console.

 ## Estimated Time